 The Staph. spp. count for the five bedded pack farms included in this study (53 cfu/mL, 95% CI: 10-96) was comparable to previous work describing bulk tank milk quality for CBP in Minnesota during the winter months.
 Lobeck et al. 2012 found a mean of 26.1 cfu/mL (95% CI: 2-443) and Shane et al. (2010) found a range of 0-108 cfu/mL for Staph. spp. from BTM collected just over the winter months from six composting bedded pack farms.
 “Staph. spp.” is comprised of a diverse group of different species, with 23 (Condas et al., 2017) or 25 (De Visscher et al., 2017) different species isolated from intramammary infections in dairy cattle.
 Within this highly heterogenous group, some species are considered primarily host-adapted (colonizing the skin or udder), while others are primarily found in the cow’s environment (reviewed in De Buck et al., 2021).
 Certain species have been associated with stall surfaces, air, and unused sawdust bedding material (Piessens et al., 2011), some with different facility types (Condas et al., 2017), and others with environmental contamination and poor teat hygiene at milking time (De Visscher et al., 2016, De Visscher et al., 2017).
 Although the specific source and routes of transmission for many Staph. spp. are still being elucidated, the importance of teat-dipping to control this group of bacteria is well-established (Hogan et al., 1987); in general, the use of pre- and post- milking teat dip decreases contamination of bulk tank milk both by commensal skin organisms and environmental contamination at milking time (Pankey et al., 1985, Pankey et al., 1987, Quirk et al., 2012).
 All but one farm in the current study would fall into the “low” category for Staph. spp. counts in the BTM (Jayarao et al., 2004), which is consistent with all 21 herds using both pre- and post-dip consistently at milking time.
+There was no difference in Staph. spp. count between the three facility types included in the current study.

 Streptococci and strep-like organisms (SSLO) counts in BTM for bedded packs in the current study were much lower than those from Minnesota composting bedded packs in the winter.
 Shane et al. 2010 reported a range of SSLO counts of 98-48,400 cfu/mL for six farms, and Lobeck et al. 2012 reported a mean of 911 cfu/mL (95% CI: 138-6,011).
 The mean SSLO counts for bedded pack farms included in the current study was 39 cfu/mL (95% CI: 17-61).
 Work from Barberg et al. (2007) describing milk quality on composting bedded packs in Minnesota noted that 6 of 12 farms sampled had “high” levels of SSLO.
+SSLO count did not differ between tiestalls, freestalls, and bedded packs in the current study.
 The overall SSLO count for all 21 farms included in the current study (156 cfu/mL, 95% CI: 42-271) was much lower than that for the overall Strep. count for all three facility types studied in Lobeck et al. 2012 (445 cfu/mL, 95% CI: 116-1704).
 As the overall SSLO counts for all farm types included in the Minnesota studies are higher than that found for all 21 farms in the current study, better milking and bedding hygiene amongst herds included in the current study may best explain this difference in BTM pathogen profiles (Jayarao and Wolfgang, 2003).